leoossa/A-deck/README.md

 Basically - it sends any webpage (current tab) to your **Deck** on your **Nextcloud** instance by creating a *card*.

+By default it uses tab title as a card title and tab URL as a description but…

-You can set up specific `Xpath` selectors for given domains.
+You can set up specific `Xpath` selectors for given domains:

 ![Xpath selectors screenshot](screenshots/xpath.png)

+(It adds link to the description at the end)

 Here's the option page: